manolo/gwt-polymer-todo-list/README.md

 the vaadin gwt-polymer-elements library.

 ## Demo
- Visit our [show case](http://manolo.github.io/gwt-polymer-todo/todo.html) to see the application in action.
+ Visit our [demo](http://manolo.github.io/gwt-polymer-todo/todo.html) to see the application in action.